How Engineering and Operations Work Hand-in-Hand to Tackle Supply Chain Challenges

 In Supply Chain

+In 2021, supply chain issues were prevalent across the globe, affecting lead times on all kinds of products, most notably, microchips.
+Consumers have experienced the infamous chip shortage when trying to purchase cars, computers and more.
+Nextern’s partners rely on these chips to manufacture and operate medical devices, which raised concerns about medical supplies early on.
 To learn about medical supply chain issues last year, Nextern’s team heard from Ryan Feltz, Nextern’s Strategic Purchasing and Inventory Manager about the supply shortage of chips.
 Manufacturing microchips is a complex, time-consuming process, and when labor and materials are limited, this process can take even longer.
 In 2020, microchips were in low supply, and as many people worked from home and shifted their spending habits, the demand for microchips began to rise, creating the ongoing chip shortage.

 Preventative Measures Helped Delay Shortages

 Initially, Nextern was able to leverage our global supply chain in China and Vietnam to secure secondary supply.
 This extra “pool” of supplies helped sustain our operations with low risk in the volatile market we were in.
 We were able to vet potential suppliers and reduce risk during the crisis.
 Nextern’s partners benefited from our local suppliers and slowed the time it took before we had to worry about taking next steps.
+Now, a year after we first spoke with Ryan, he gave a similar report.
+Shortages across the globe are not improving, and demand continues to be high among consumers.
+Nextern’s secondary supply of necessary materials and chips are running thin, which are causing us to turn to alternative solutions to fulfill our partners’ and their patients’ needs.

 Alternative Supplies Replace Chip Demand